cesaredef/cecast/README.md

 bam2cecast.py -l 30 -L 100 -IRES -d 3,3 -s ${infosites} -m 25 -b 10 example.bam > example_L30MQ25_deam3.tabs
 ```

 The `-IRES` option means that it filters for indels (`-I`), randomly samples one read (`-R`), excludes reads that are neither ancestral or derived in the INFO file (`-E`) and does the strand-specific orientation sampling (`-S`).
-Option `-m` is the mappping quality, which can be skept if the mappability by length filter (desfribed in de Filippo et al. 2018) is applied before.
+Option `-m` is the mappping quality, which can be skept if the mappability by length filter, desfribed in [de Filippo et al. 2018](https://bioinf.eva.mpg.de/MapL/), is applied before.
 The input will be a lineage assignment like table but in blocks of 10Mb specified by the `-b` option.

 ## Run estimate
 ```
-cecast -p Ancient lin_den4.tabs
+cecast data/example_L30MQ25.tabs
-#t 	t_low 	t_high 	pop 	c 	c_low 	c_high 	logLike 	c_source	nseq	boot	comments
+#t t_low t_high pop c      c_low  c_high logLike 	c_source nseq chr  boot                 comments
-92	72	132	den	0.66	0.63	0.6852	-195.3644	AncientCtrl	16456	data
-Warning message:
-(-p) population: Sample AncientCtrl is taken but Ancient was specified.
+90 75    90     vin 0.0664	0.0486 0.0933 -131.5178 Yoruba   1108 1:22 data:vin=52%,cha=48% 57_estimates_with_logLike<3.4:vin=54%,cha=14%,v-c=32%
 ```
-where
-* `-p Ancient` uses our _Ancient Control_ as source of human contamination.
-There are also other humans samples from the SGDP, of which Yoruba is the default.
-Notice that this produces the *Warning message* since the name specified with the `-p` option does not perfectly match.
-There is also the option to use simulations by specifing `-p sim` (or `sims`, `simulations`, `Simulat`, etc... all case insensitive), but this has lower precision than using real samples since simulations are always (a bit or a lot) different from the truth.

-and with the columns of the output:
+with the columns of the output:
 * _**t**_, _**t_low**_ and _**t_up**_ are the estimate, the lower and upper intervals of split time in kya using 4x29 as scaling coalescent unit (29 are the years per generation).
-* _**pop**_ is the lineage or population from which splits (see genealogy in fig X)
+* _**pop**_ is the lineage or population from which the test sample splits.
 * _**c**_, _**c_low**_ and _**c_up**_ are the estimate, the lower and upper intervals of human contamination.
 * _**logLike**_ is the log of the maximum likelihood values which is the point estimate.
 * _**c_source**_ is the source of contamination specified by the otion `-p`.